April 19, 2024

 • Galvanized metal comes from the factory with a residue of the manufacturing process that prevents good paint adhesion.
 It is best to let galvanized metal surfaces weather for about six months.
 Weathering neutralizes the surface, making it more ready to accept paint.
 If you have to paint galvanized metal right away, etch the surface with a mild acid such as vinegar.
 Rinse the surface thoroughly and then apply a coat of galvanized metal primer.

 • When painting iron or steel, the most important thing is good contact between the surface and the coating.
 These metals rust when air and moisture get under the protective layer.
 Rust is like cancer.
-Once it is in the metal, it is virtually impossible to get rid of.
+Once it is in the metal, it is virtually impossible to remove.
 That’s why surface preparation is so necessary.
-Use a good rust inhibitive primer.
+Use a good rust-inhibitive primer.

-• Rusting metal must be sanded to remove loose rust scale, then cleaned and primed with rust inhibitive primer.
+• Rusting metal must be sanded to remove loose rust scale, then cleaned and primed with rust-inhibitive primer.
 Punch in rusting nails to set them slightly below the surface.
-Spot prime the nail heads with rust inhibitive primer and fill the nail holes with epoxy filler.
+Spot prime the nail heads with a rust-inhibitive primer, then fill the nail holes with epoxy filler.

 In my past thirty years as a painting contractor, I have been called on to help with many prematurely failing paint jobs.
-Some of these jobs were done by amateurs and some by professionals, but all had one thing in common— one or more skipped or improperly done surface preparation steps.
+Amateurs handled some of these jobs, and professionals dealt with others, but all had one thing in common: one or more skipped or improperly performed surface preparation steps.

 Good surface preparation is essential for a long-lasting paint job.
 The best paint, good painting technique, and a delicate brush will not compensate for a single needed but skipped preparation step.
 Skimp on surface preparation, and you will cut years off the useful life of your paint job.